Welcome to Overeaters Anonymous. This series of questions may help you determine if you are a compulsive eater.

 - Do you eat to escape from worries or trouble?

-- Have you ever been treated for obesity or a food-related condition?
+- Have you ever been treated for obesity, anorexia, bulimia, binge-eating disorder or another food-related condition?

 - Does your eating behavior make you or others unhappy?